qemu/seabios/docs/Build_overview.md

 to use INT 10h BIOS calls even when booted via EFI, and the presence of a CSM makes this work as expected too.)

-Having built SeaBIOS with CONFIG_CSM, one should be able to drop the result (out/Csm16.bin) into an OVMF build tree at OvmfPkg/Csm/Csm16/Csm16.bin and then build OVMF with 'build -D CSM_ENABLE'.
-The SeaBIOS binary will be included as a discrete file within the 'Flash Volume' which is created, and there are tools which will extract it and allow it to be replaced.
+Having built AyeBIOS with CONFIG_CSM, one should be able to drop the result (out/Csm16.bin) into an OVMF build tree at OvmfPkg/Csm/Csm16/Csm16.bin and then build OVMF with 'build -D CSM_ENABLE'.
+The AyeBIOS binary will be included as a discrete file within the 'Flash Volume' which is created, and there are tools which will extract it and allow it to be replaced.

 Distribution builds
 ===================

-If one is building a binary version of SeaBIOS as part of a package (such as an rpm) or for wide distribution, please provide the EXTRAVERSION field during the build.
+If one is building a binary version of AyeBIOS as part of a package (such as an rpm) or for wide distribution, please provide the EXTRAVERSION field during the build.
 For example: